-Welcome to Our Family, Our Way: 6 Is This Guide Right for Your Family?
-7 Before You BeginDid You Know?
-8 Guide Design 9 Your Family Meeting: Guidelines and Tools 11 Preparing for Your Family Meeting: Some Guidelines 12 On the Day of Your Meeting 13 Welcome to Your Family Meeting!
-14 Part A: Individual Tools Exchange 14 Part B: Three Steps to Your Family's Care and Support Plan Step One: Achieving a SHARED ASSESSMENT of What's Needed 15 Shared Assessment: Underlying Health Considerations 16 Shared Assessment: Environmental Considerations 17 Shared Assessment: What Help is Required and Who's Helping Now?
-18 Shared Assessment: When is Help Being Provided?
-19 Step Two: Working Toward a Statement of Shared Goals 21 Step Three: Arriving at the Best Possible Care and Support Arrangement for Your Family 24 Plan for Addressing Underlying Health Considerations: 25 Plan for Addressing Environmental Considerations 26 Extended Family or Friends or Community Services 27 Plan for Care and Support Activities 28 Master Calendar 29
+Welcome to Our Family, Our Way 5

+Is This Guide Right for Your Family?
+6

+Before You BeginDid You Know?
+7

+Guide Design 8

+Your Family Meeting: Guidelines and Tools

+Preparing for Your Family Meeting: Some Guidelines

+On the Day of Your Meeting

+Welcome to Your Family Meeting!

+Part A: Your Family Care and Support Plan

+Step One: Achieving a SHARED ASSESSMENT of What's Needed

+Shared Assessment: Underlying Health Considerations

+Shared Assessment: Environmental Considerations

+Shared Assessment: What Care and Support is Required and Who's Helping Now?

+Shared Assessment: When is Help Being Provided?

+Step Two: Working Toward a Statement of Shared Goals

+Step Three: Arriving at the Best Possible Care and Support Arrangement for Your Family 23

+Plan for Addressing Underlying Health Considerations 24

+Plan for Addressing Environmental Considerations 25

+Extended Family or Friends or Community Services

+Plan for Care and Support Activities 27

+Master Calendar

+Back-up Plan

+Occasional Help